 These NordVPN’s servers are perfect for torrenting and binge-watching popular streaming services like Netflix, BBC iPlayer and more in Ultra HD picture quality.
 It also comes with a nifty feature called “SmartPlay”, which can automatically pick the best server depending on which media streaming service you wish to access.

 Apart from the fact that NordVPN is not headquartered under the jurisdiction of the 5-eyes, it is also super easy to use and is compatible with a bunch of Android devices.
-As long as you have Android 4.4 or above, you can use it on your Android Smartphone, Firestick, Android boxes, and Chromebook devices.
+As long as you have Android 4.4 or above, you can use it on your Android Smartphone, Android boxes, and Chromebook devices.
+You can also use NordVPN with Android TV.
 Oh!
 And I think you’ll also appreciate the fact that it supports nine (9) languages.

-Best of all, despite costing only $3.71/mo NordVPN allows you to connect to 6 devices simultaneously.
+Best of all, despite costing only $4.13/mo NordVPN allows you to connect to 6 devices simultaneously.
 All subscription plans also come with a 30-day NordVPN refund policy.
-Infact you can find the trick to get Free NordVPN trial.
+In fact you can find the trick to get Free NordVPN trial.

 Read our full review of NordVPN for more information.